Kaleyra (NYSEAMERICAN:KLR) Releases Q2 2021 Earnings Guidance

-Kaleyra (NYSEAMERICAN:KLR) updated its second quarter 2021 earnings guidance on Monday.
+Kaleyra (NYSEAMERICAN:KLR) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $40 million-$41 million, compared to the consensus revenue estimate of $42.85 million.

-Several equities research analysts recently issued reports on KLR shares.
-Zacks Investment Research lowered shares of Kaleyra from a hold rating to a sell rating in a report on Wednesday, May 5th.
-Maxim Group initiated coverage on Kaleyra in a research note on Friday, February 5th.
-They issued a buy rating and a $22.00 price target for the company.
-One research analyst has rated the stock with a sell rating and six have issued a buy rating to the stock.
-Kaleyra currently has a consensus rating of Buy and a consensus price target of $14.60.

 Kaleyra, Inc provides a cloud communications platform for business-to-consumer communications worldwide.
 Its platform enables communications by integrating mobile alert notifications and interactive capabilities to reach and engage end-user customers.
 The company's platform also provides programmable voice/interactive voice response configurations, inbound/outbound short message service capabilities, hosted telephone numbers, conversational marketing solutions, and other IP communications services such as e-mail, push notifications, and WhatsApp.